LPS France

 The sector is currently undergoing a true technological revolution.
 In particular, we are seeing:

-• L'artificial intelligence offering forecasting and predictive analytics capabilities
+• Artificial intelligence : offering forecasting and predictive analytics capabilities

-• THE mobile applications facilitating centralized multi-site management
+• Mobile applications : facilitating centralized multi-site management

 Regulatory Evolution